 The National Park Foundation believes that a continuum of philanthropic funding – from local to national – enhances the ability of park supporters to protect national parks and connect all people to these treasured places.
 This support also raises awareness about the depth and breadth of the National Park system and how the National Park Service enriches diverse communities from coast to coast and inspires the next generation of park champions.

-What is a Friends Group?
+What is a National Park Philanthropic Partner?

-Friends Groups are individual nonprofit organizations that support the success of a specific national park(s) with time, expertise, and privately-raised funds.
-As champions of parks, Friends Groups frequently engage area communities in the park and garner financial support and volunteer time in support of park priorities.
-Find a link to a park’s Friends Group in the Related Links section of a NPF national park page.
+Philanthropic partner organizations to the National Park Service are individual nonprofit organizations that support the success of a specific national park(s) with time, expertise, and privately-raised funds.
+As champions of parks, philanthropic partners frequently engage the surrounding area or gateway communities to garner financial, volunteer or programmatic support.
+Find a link to a park’s local philanthropic partner (or “Friends Group”) in the Visiting The Park section of an NPF national park page.